katherine-anne-rogers/GitChicks/shree.md

 ### :mag: My 2 truths and a lie :mag:

-1. I have been a competitive swimmer since high school
+1. I have been a competitive swimmer since high school :swimmer:
-2. I was a child model for 2 years
+2. I was a child model for 2 years :baby:
-3. I am a non-caffeine person in a family of tea drinkers
+3. I am a non-caffeine person in a family of tea drinkers :tea:

 ---